100 Ways To Live More Sustainably | Simple & Practical Tips

 From excessive materialism to the pressures of fast fashion, our shopping habits can contribute to stress and dissatisfaction.

-The studies prove that love for material things can actually hold us back from actions that lead to real, lasting well-being.
+The love for material things hold us back from actions that lead to real, lasting well-being.

 Practicing some of the tips below will help you cut down on this bad habit and contribute to a healthier you.